 Avoid Weekend Travel

-If you’re intent on escaping the summer crowds in Europe then avoid any weekend travel in Europe.
-Locals who are still working or who can’t afford to go away on holiday will travel to the beach on weekends.
-Book European train tickets well in advance, travel first class on trains if you can – there’s nothing more excruciating than standing for hours on an over-crowded train as you can’t get the seat you paid for – and travel mid-week.
+If you’re intent on escaping the summer crowds in Europe then avoid any weekend travel in Europe, especially to the beach.
+Locals who are still working or who can’t afford to go away on a summer holiday will travel on weekends, and more often than not, it will be to the beach they’ll be heading.
+Book European train tickets well in advance, travel first class on trains if you can – there’s nothing more excruciating than standing for hours on an over-crowded train as you can’t get the seat that you paid for – but even better, travel mid-week.

 Plan Museum Visits Carefully